Photo by chokniti / Adobe Stock Photo

 Delta 9 THC is the reason why most of us learned to smoke and love weed.
 Those fun nights watching Sponge Bob with the buddies, kicking it at the White Castle with Harold and Kumar, or trying to save our @ss from a mobster with Seth Rogen are all thanks to Delta 9 THC.

 And for a while, we thought that Delta 9 THC was the end of the road.

 Lately, there’s been an additional cannabinoid that’s been making some noise.
 The new kid on the block aims to steal the thunder from under Delta-9’s nose.
 Enter Delta 8 THC.

 The ‘Deltas’ that serve as a premonition to the part that actually interests us, THC, are just a way to classify the different types of THC found in the weed.
 Yes, there are different types of the same compound.
 With different chemical structures and arrangements.

 Delta 9 THC grows in great amounts in the Cannabis Sativa plant.
 Particularly in the ‘version’ of cannabis known as ‘Marijuana’.
 Delta 8 THC, on the other hand, grows in small amounts in all types of Cannabis, that includes both marijuana and hemp.

 D8 can be harvested from both hemp and marijuana under special growth conditions, breeding practices, and using a set of specific extraction methods.

-With the accumulation of cannabis knowledge accumulated over the years, cannabis companies like Delta Effex have put their expertise to work to uncover the intricacies of this new and exciting compound.
+With the accumulation of cannabis knowledge accumulated over the years, cannabis companies like Delta Extrax have put their expertise to work to uncover the intricacies of this new and exciting compound.

-Well, as we forewarned you before, Delta-8 can be extracted from both hemp and cannabis with the right technique.
-So, with entire crops of hemp at their disposition, Delta Effex has set out to the task of using it to harvest incredibly high-end D8 THC.
+Well, as we forewarned you before, Delta 8 can be extracted from both hemp and cannabis with the right technique.
+So, with entire crops of hemp at their disposition, Delta Extrax has set out to the task of using it to harvest incredibly high-end D8 THC.